Jakub-Wysocki/distance_measure/README.md

 # distance_measure
 ## About
-Simple program that measures distance using HC-SR04 ultrasonic sensor after clicking button on 4x4 keyboard.
+Simple program that measures distance using HC-SR04 ultrasonic sensor.
 This project uses Arduino Uno witch ATmega328P microprocessor and it is written in clear C.

 ## Pinout